wanwenzeng/ep2vec/README.md

 # Model Training

 Before training, you need to find out which cell line you are interested in.
-For example, if you want to find out the result of EP2vec of K562, move the ep2vec.py into paper/targetfinder/K562/output-eep and simply run
+For example, if you want to find out the result of EP2vec of K562, move the ep2vec.py into paper/targetfinder/K562/output-eep and simply run</br>
-    ```python ep2vec.py```
+    ```python ep2vec.py```</br>
 and you can get the AUC scores and F1 scores of 10-fold cross-validation.